DevKitty-io/.github/profile/README.md

 # DevKitty
-We make cat-themed hardware for hackers & makers.
-More coming soon!
+We make cat-themed hardware, and develop free educational content for hackers & makers.

+## Products
+- 🐱 [DevKitty](https://shop.devkitty.io)* - The Cat-Shaped Console for Hackers & Makers!
+- ⚡ [PicoCharge]() - Tiny LiPo charging & battery metering modules you can drop into any project.

+**(formerly the "Nugget")*

 ## Follow Us
 - [Instagram](https://instagram.com/devkitty.io)